 2. Opening the Laptop

-Just take the screws away and reveal the motherboard by removing the back panel.
+Simply remove the screws and reveal the motherboard by removing the back panel.

 3. Installing the NVMe in the SATA slot (Doesn’t fit)

 Oops!
 It’s a B-key slot.
-I can’t install my NVMe SSD inside it.
+I’m unable to install my NVMe SSD inside it.
 The already installed M.2 SATA SSD is the Kingston A400.

 Port Variations

 Generally, you will find the M.2 SATA port with a B-Key notch.
-However, in some laptops and motherboards, the M.2 SATA-only port may have an M-Key notch but they may not support the M.2 NVMe drive.
-In this case, your NVMe won’t get inside the port because of the physical incompatibility.
+However, in some laptops and motherboards, the M.2 SATA-only port may have an M-Key notch, but they may not support the M.2 NVMe drive.
+In this case, your NVMe device won’t fit inside the port due to physical incompatibility.

 This variability creates confusion.
 In the case of my laptop, it was easy to identify the type of SSD supported just by looking at the port.
-But, if this port had an M-Key, I might have ended up buying an NVMe which will not be supported on the software level by the CPU.
+However, if this port had an M-Key, I might have ended up buying an NVMe that would not be supported at the software level by the CPU.

 Physical Compatibility

-As we discussed earlier, the M.2 SATA ports can also look like an NVMe port.
+As we discussed earlier, the M.2 SATA ports can appear to be NVMe ports.
 In this case, the NVMe can be physically compatible with your SATA port.
-But, that doesn’t always mean your system will recognize the drive.
+But that doesn’t always mean your system will recognize the drive.

 Software Compatibility

-The NVMe drives make use of parallelism and low latency in SSDs.
+The NVMe drives utilize parallelism and low latency in SSDs.
 For this to work, a PCIe interface is required.
-So, an M.2 NVMe port is generally allocated 4 lanes of the PCIe bus.
+So, an M.2 NVMe port is generally allocated four lanes of the PCIe bus.
 Depending on the PCIe version, the total bandwidth is determined by the respective port.

-The M.2 NVMe ports allow M.2 SATA SSDs because they also have the SATA lanes allocated for a wider range of flexibility.
+The M.2 NVMe ports support M.2 SATA SSDs, as they also have SATA lanes allocated for greater flexibility.

-The M.2 SATA ports don’t allow the M.2 NVMe drives because they need PCIe lanes to connect to the CPU.
-The M.2 SATA-only ports connect to the system by the SATA controller which is available on the motherboard chipset.
+The M.2 SATA ports don’t support M.2 NVMe drives because they require PCIe lanes to connect to the CPU.
+The M.2 SATA-only ports connect to the system via the SATA controller, which is available on the motherboard’s chipset.

 Types of M.2 SSDs

-There are two main types of M.2 SSDs in the market.
+There are two primary types of M.2 SSDs available on the market.
 M.2 SATA and M.2 PCIe NVMe SSDs.
 However, there is an older type called M.2 PCIe that uses the AHCI protocol.
 M.2 SATA and M.2 NVMe SSDs are the most common ones.
-M.2 NVMe are the fastest ones and now the most popular.
+M.2 NVMe is the fastest one and now the most popular.

 Things to keep in mind